NpoolFilecoin/fevm-owner-actor/README.md

 * We still cannot custody worker and controll addresses to smart contract
 ```

 Peggy's vision is to build protocol to custody all miner functionalities to smart contract.
 It will cover whole life cycle of the miner.
 Idealy, we **don't** need to run any management of miner out of contract.
-But if Peggy want to go ahead with currently F(E)VM implementation, we need to
+But if Peggy want to go ahead with currently F(E)VM implementation, we need to compromise with
 ```
 * Add some preset management accounts to smart contract instance, the number of accounts should be even
 * Implement a govenance machenism to let manager vote to replace management account